Drowning: Capital punishment

 In Europe, drowning was used as capital punishment.
 During the Middle Ages, a sentence of death was read using the words cum fossa et furca, or "with pit and gallows".

 Drowning survived as a method of execution in Europe until the 17th and 18th centuries.
 England had abolished the practice by 1623, Scotland by 1685, Switzerland in 1652, Austria in 1776, Iceland in 1777, and Russia by the beginning of the 1800s.
 France revived the practice during the French Revolution (1789–1799) and it was carried out by Jean-Baptiste Carrier at Nantes.

+Experience

+People who have experienced drowning have reported slowing of time, but this is suggested to be a function of recollection, not perception.
+If the person is conscious after the initial struggle and breath-holding, they may feel a burning or tearing sensation on aspirating water.
+This burning sensation does not depend on the type of water.
+Following this painful feeling, many report peaceful perceptions, hallucinations, diminished pain and even euphoria.
+Sensations of tranquility are not limited to drowning, and similar perceptions have also been reported in near-death experiences from other causes.
+The euphoria and calmness can be attributed to cerebral hypoxia and consequent changes in neurotransmitters.
+These experiences vary by person, because the rate of oxygen loss in the blood (and resulting hypoxia) depends on the circumstances.